forlxy/SmartER/README.md

 ## Overview

-This repository contains code for the SmartER project, which contains both the client slide-android application and the server side-RESTFul Services.
-The **Android client** application which communicates with a **RESTful web server** established for manipulating, displaying the data from the back-end database and generating reports on Android devices.
+This repository contains code for the SmartER project, which is consist of both the client-side android application and the server-side RESTFul Services.
+The **Android client** application which communicates with a **RESTful web server**  that established for manipulating, displaying the data from the back-end database and generating reports on Android devices.

 - **Technical Stack:**
   - Client Side: **Android + SQLite**